 There are no hotels in the area around the stadium.
 Booking a hotel near Liverpool Street Station would make for a short train journey, but this is not the cheapest area.
-There are more affordable options near, for example, Kings Cross St Pancras Station, which is not far away by tube, though Liverpool Street Station is not that hard to reach from most parts of London.
+There are more affordable options near, for example, Kings Cross St Pancras Station, from where you can quickly get to Seven Sisters station by tube.
+Still, Seven Sisters and Liverpool Street Station are easy to reach from most parts of London.

 Tickets for Tottenham Hotspur matches can be bought online, by phone 0844 844 0102 (from the UK) or +44 207 998 1068 (from abroad), or in person at the Ticket Office at White Hart Lane.

 The Ticket Office is also opened on the day of the match until half-time.
-Tottenham sells out practically every league match though, and one is advised to book tickets well in advance.
+Tottenham sell out practically every league match though, and one is advised to book tickets well in advance.

 Spurs have divided their home matches into three pricing categories.
 Tickets for category C matches, the cheapest, range in price from £32.00 for a lower-tier seat at one of the ends to £47.00 for a seat at the Upper West Stand.
 Tickets for category A matches, the most expensive, cost between £48.00 and £81.00.

-There are various seats at the East Stand that have a restricted view and for which reduced prices apply.
+Mind that there are various seats at the East Stand that have a restricted view, though reduced prices apply.